uw-ictd/dfs-website/index.md

 ---
 layout: default
-title: Digital Financial Services (DFS)
+title: Digital Financial Services Research Group (DFSRG)
 ---

 The Digital Financial Services Research Group (DFSRG) investigates technologies that improve the ability of banks and mobile operators to deploy Digital Financial Service (DFS) products that reach the poor.